kora-projects/kora-docs/mkdocs/blog/en/kora-openapi-development.md

 ---

-## Generated Source Is a Build Artifact and a Debugging Tool
+## Generated Source Is a Build Artifact and a Debugging Tool { #generated-source-debugging }

 Kora's broader philosophy emphasizes readable generated source.